by Norman Longworth

 In those days ruthless cruelty and brutality were the approved models for settling disputes and Philip found the perfect man for the job, Simon de Montfort, one of the catholic church’s most zealous psychopaths.

-Simon de Montfort was much in the style of Stalin, Hitler, Osama bin Laden, Vlad the Impaler, and Donald Trump, all of whom believed that they, and they alone had access to the final solution whether it be the gas chamber, the gulag, jihad or neoliberal economics.
+Simon de Montfort was much in the style of Stalin, Hitler, Osama bin Laden, Vlad the Impaler, all of whom believed that they, and they alone had access to the final solution whether it be the gas chamber, the gulag, or jihad.

 Simon’s favoured methodology was burning.